harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - To address the issue with `std::string` being expensive to initialize/copy, `std::string_view` (which lives in the `<string_view>` header) was introduced.
 - `std::string_view` provides read-only access to an existing string (a C-style string, a `std::string`, or another) without making a copy.
 	- **Read-only** means that the value can be accessed and viewed but cannot be modified.
 Another word for it is **immutable**.
-	- The size of a `std::string_view` is fixed at the time of its creation, and cannot be changed.
 - What makes `std::string_view` so much lighter than `std::string` is the fact that it does not own the string data.
 It merely provides a lightweight view into an existing string, and it does not manage memory (no allocation/deallocation).
 - `std::string_view` is flexible in a way that it can be initialized from nearly anything; a C-style string, a `std::string`, or another `std::string_view`.
 - For example,